ReidPritchard/open-knight/README.md

 <!-- Usage -->
 ## Usage

 The project is under active development and new features are being added frequently.
-Currently it's not recommended to use the application in a production environment.
+Currently it's not recommended to use the application in a production environment or with data without backing up first.

 <!-- Roadmap (in no particular order) -->
 ## Roadmap